 Step 2: Confirmation of registration

-To verify the specified e-mail address, a code is sent to the deposited account.
-Only when the customer has entered this code via the login dialog in the client, the account will be activated.
-Not confirmed data will be deleted after 6 hours.
+A code is sent to the deposited account to verify the specified e-mail address.
+The account is not activated until the customer has entered this code via the login dialogue in the client.
+Unconfirmed data will be deleted after 6 hours.

-Step 3: Conclusion of a contract on order processing (ADV)
+Step 3: Conclusion of a contract on commissioned processing (ADV)

-After confirming the registration, you will receive a dialog for concluding an ADV.
-Here, the contract text including a list of technical and organizational measures and subcontracted processors (server hoster) are listed.
+After confirming the registration, you will receive a dialogue for concluding an ADV.
+Here, the contract text including a list of technical and organisational measures and subcontracted processors (server hoster) are listed.
 You have the option of entering the purpose of the processing and the type of personal data to be processed separately.
 The text of the contract will be sent by e-mail after confirmation by you (conclusion of the contract pursuant to Art.
-28 (9) GDPR).
+28 (9) DSGVO).

-Step 3a (optional): Obligation to maintain secrecy in accordance with § 203 StGB
+Step 3a (optional): Obligation to maintain confidentiality in accordance with § 203 StGB (German Penal Code)

 Some groups of persons (e.g. in legal or medical activities) are subject to special provisions on secrecy according to § 203 StGB.
 In order to enable the processing of data, it is necessary in these cases that we explicitly commit ourselves and subcontractors (beyond the provisions of the ADV) to secrecy in accordance with § 203 StGB.
 Upon request, you will optionally receive a corresponding commitment in electronic form.